-Congratulations for surviving the last decade!
-We’re not psychics, but we’re guessing that one of your resolutions for 2020 is to start budgeting and saving money.
+Congratulations for surviving 2020!
+We’re not psychics, but we’re guessing that one of your resolutions for 2021 is to start budgeting and saving money.
 Now those are resolutions worth keeping.
 But in order to see a resolution through the end, it helps to have some budgeting acronyms to help remind you of your cause.
 Also, they’re just fun to memorize!

 Let these simple acronyms serve as roadmaps to help you better budget and save your money for 2021.
 Feel free to share these to everyone you know.